-British occupation did not change the character of Mount Hebron, which retained its image as an isolated area plagued by economic and security distress.
-For years, buses from nearby Jerusalem would not reach the region and transportation relied mostly on pack animals.
-Similarly to several other cities in the country, Hebron lacked basic infrastructure for water, sewage, electricity and communications.
-The attention the area received until 1929 was largely due to the persistent insecurity.
-In 1919, a Jewish newspaper attributed the high crime rate in the Hebron district to its proximity to the Judean desert, the bandits’ hiding place.
-An Arab reporter noted that it was “well-known that the Hebron region’s isolation serves as fertile ground for thieves, and that the Jerusalem-Hebron road is one of the most dangerous in all of Palestine.”
+British occupation did not change the character of Mount Hebron, with it retaining its image as an isolated area plagued by trenchant economic and security problems.
+For years, buses from nearby Jerusalem did not enter the region and transportation relied mostly on pack animals.
+Like several other cities in the country, Hebron lacked basic water, sewage, electricity, and communications infrastructure.
+The attention the area received until 1929 was largely shaped by the persistent lack of security there.
+A Hebrew-language newspaper in 1919 attributed the high crime rate in the Hebron District to its proximity to the Judean desert, a bandit hideout, while a 1925 report in an Arabic-language newspaper stated that it was “well-known that the Hebron region’s isolation serves as fertile ground for thieves, and that the Jerusalem-Hebron Road is one of the most dangerous in all of Palestine.”
 Other commentators suggested that Hebron’s notorious crime rate was due to its dire economic situation.
-Indeed, the people of Mount Hebron responded to this reality by stockpiling weaponry.
+The people of Mount Hebron responded to this reality by stockpiling weaponry.

-Another cause of instability was the nation-wide rift between two socio-political camps headed by two Jerusalemite elite families - the Ḥusaynī family that led the ‘council-members’ (majlisiyyūn) camp and the Nashāshībī family that led the ‘opposition’ (muʿāraḍa).
-In 1922, the British established the Supreme Muslim Council (SMC) headed by the Grand Mufti Ḥājj Amīn al-Ḥusaynī, and granted it country-wide control of the religious establishment and its financial resources.
-This move polarized and destabilized social-political relations throughout Palestine and particularly in Hebron, with its numerous religious endowments and trusts.
+Another cause of instability was the nationwide rift between two camps headed by two Jerusalem elite families: The Ḥusaynī family that led the “council members” (majlisiyūn) and the Nashāshībī family that led the “opposition” (muʿāraḍa).
+In 1922, the British established the Supreme Muslim Council, headed by the Grand Mufti Ḥājj Amīn al-Ḥusaynī, and granted it nationwide control over the religious establishment and its financial resources.
+This polarized and destabilized social-political relations throughout Palestine, particularly in Hebron with its numerous religious endowments and trusts.
 Families traditionally allied with the Ḥusaynīs, such as the ʿArfa, Bakrī, al-Tamīmī and ʿAbadayn families, retained their traditional positions and privileges.
 Others, such as the Ṭahbūbs, lost these and joined the opposition to the Ḥusaynīs.

-The emergence of a regional agenda: 1929 – 1936
+The emergence of a regional agenda 1929 –36

-Mount Hebron was already in a deep economic crisis when the British mandate began.
-Hebron’s traditional industries, such as glasswork, were gradually declining, some even disappearing entirely.
+Mount Hebron was already in a deep economic crisis when the British Mandate was established.
+Hebron’s traditional industries, such as glass-working, were gradually declining and some even entirely disappeared.
 Water and other resources were scarce, contributing to disputes.
-An Arab journalist visiting Hebron in early 1929 was deeply upset by the squalor he saw and described extreme crowding and neglect.
-Yet, there was bigger crisis looming.
+An Arab journalist visiting Hebron in early 1929 expressed deep upset at the squalor he saw there and described extreme overcrowding and neglect.
+However, there was bigger crisis looming.
 On Friday 23 August 1929, riots broke out in Jerusalem, spreading throughout the country.
-The following day, on the Jewish Sabbath, rioters from the city of Hebron and the neighbouring villages descended upon the old Jewish community of Hebron, killing 67 people of the small community, which subsequently abandoned the city.
-Arab newspapers repeatedly cited the events of 1929 as the main cause for the area’s deterioration.
-Many years later, a HIS agent corroborated the Arab and Hebrew press reports that at the time often sounded exaggerated.
+The following day, on the Jewish Sabbath, rioters from the city of Hebron and the neighboring villages descended upon the city’s long-established though small Jewish community, killing 67 members of it and leading to the community as a whole abandoning the city.
+Arab newspapers frequently cited the events of 1929 as the main cause for the area’s deterioration.
+Many years later, an HIS agent corroborated the Arab and Hebrew press reports that at the time often sounded exaggerated.
 The agent reported that the Hebronites he met claimed that “the massacre had reduced them to a being a backward rural district.”